 How Ivermectin Works

-The purpose of Ivermectin is to kill parasites.
+The purpose of ivermectin is to kill parasites.
 It does this by causing neurological damage to the parasite.
-This damage results in paralysis and death to the parasite, thus eliminating it from the pet's body.
+This damage results in paralysis and death to the parasite.

 There are some dog breeds that are genetically sensitive to the medication.
-Their genetic mutation allows the Ivermectin to pass through the dog's blood-brain barrier.
+Their genetic mutation allows the ivermectin to pass through the dog's blood-brain barrier.
 It then enters the dog's central nervous system, which can be fatal to the animal.
-Before administering this to your dog, check with your veterinarian and make sure that your dog breed can safely use Ivermectin.
+Before administering this to your dog, check with your veterinarian and make sure that your dog's breed can safely use ivermectin.

 Side Effects of Ivermectin in Dogs

-When used at a low dose for heartworm prevention in a dog free of heartworms, Ivermectin is relatively safe.
-At higher doses which may be used for treating other parasitic infections, the risk of side effects increases.
+When used at a low dose for heartworm prevention in a dog free of heartworms, ivermectin is relatively safe.
+At higher doses, which may be used to treat other parasitic infections, the risk of side effects increases.
 Potential side effects include:

 - Dilated pupils